 Cobb County Building & Fire Code Agentic RAG Assistant

 This project is an agentic retrieval-augmented generation (RAG) application for Cobb County, Georgia building and fire code questions.
-It uses local PDF documents as the primary knowledge base, then falls back to official web sources when the local evidence is weak or when a question asks about current, adopted, recently changed, or effective-date information.
+It uses local PDF documents as the primary knowledge base, supports four retrieval configurations, and falls back to official web sources when local evidence is weak or when a question asks about current, adopted, recently changed, or effective-date information.

-The goal is to demonstrate a production-minded RAG workflow: document ingestion, chunking, vector search, LLM-assisted routing, source-grounded synthesis, web verification, observability, Docker support, and a recruiter-friendly Streamlit interface.
+The system demonstrates production-minded RAG engineering: document ingestion, selectable retrieval backends, vector and hybrid search, LLM routing, deterministic context expansion, strict evidence gating, source-grounded synthesis, web verification, LangSmith evaluation, Docker support, and a recruiter-friendly Streamlit interface.

 Background & Problem Statement

-Building and fire code information is difficult to search because it is spread across ordinances, code PDFs, county forms, permit guidance, checklists, and state-level code references.
+Building and fire code information is difficult to search because it is spread across ordinances, code PDFs, county forms, permit guidance, plan-review checklists, Fire Marshal documents, and state-level code references.
 A homeowner, contractor, reviewer, or administrative user may know the question they want to ask, but not the exact document, section, or page where the answer appears.

 Problem Statement: Can a deployable RAG assistant help users ask natural-language questions about Cobb County code and permitting documents while keeping answers grounded in cited local documents and current web evidence when verification is needed?